wbreeze/rpn/README.md

 combines operands using the specified operation and pushes the result.

 - The `CliController` class uses an instance of `TerminalInteractor` to drive input and response.
-It uses and instance of `Calculator` to provide the key computational function.
+It uses an instance of `Calculator` to provide the key computational function.
 It detects errors and communicates them through the `TerminalInteractor`.